The Most Expensive Comment in Internet History?

 I was also shocked that multiple people [who knew Mr. A’s identity] referred to him as a “professional son,” as Lyndon B. Johnson was sometimes called, for his ability to identify father figures in his life that would help his career.
 His secret strength was to understand what powerful people wanted to see in a protégé or lieutenant and to make himself into that person.
 Thiel was speaking about Gawker.
 He despaired that he couldn’t take on the media publisher.
 And Mr. A said, “Peter, if everyone thought that way, what would the world look like?”

 I’m not sure there is a more perfectly tailored line for a person like Thiel, at that point in his life, to fund a project like this.
 At the time, Peter had figured out all the things that wouldn’t work.
 But he recognized the potential in Mr. A’s plan the way a venture capitalist recognizes a great idea.
-Here, he thought, I have the right person behind right idea, and I’m going to support it.
+Here, he thought, I have the right person behind the right idea, and I’m going to support it.

 Thompson: That brings us to Hulk Hogan, where the story takes a truly surreal turn.
 To summarize from your interviews and reading of the court documents: It’s 2006, a year before the blog post outing Peter Thiel is published.
 Hogan’s marriage is falling apart.
 A distraught Hogan is invited to go to the home of his best friend, a shock jock by the name of Bubba the Love Sponge.
 Bubba tells Hogan that he can have sex with his wife to cheer him up.
 Hogan asks if the sex will be taped.
 Bubba, lying, says no. Then Bubba leaves and secretly records Hogan having sex with his own wife.